 We all have an Italophile in our lives, right?
 Someone who embraces his Italian heritage, someone planning a trip to Italy in the coming year, or just someone who loves Italian culture so much she embodies it all year long.

 Maybe it’s a friend or a family member, and maybe it’s you.
 Whoever the Italy-lover on your gift list is, I think I’ve got a good selection of gift ideas below to satisfy just about every Italophile.

-Below, you’ll find sections about Italian edibles and things for the kitchen, household items, books about Italy, movies about Italy, travel items for people planning Italy trips, and even stuff for the younger Italophiles in your life – the kids.
+Below, you’ll find sections about Italian edibles and things for the kitchen, household items (including some clothing), books about Italy, movies about Italy, travel items for people planning Italy trips, and even stuff for the younger Italophiles in your life – the kids.
+New this year, I’ve even added a section on Italian gifts on Etsy.
 I’ll probably always be expanding this list, editing it with new stuff I find, so if you’ve got a suggestion for me please pass it along.

 Get copies of my ebooks – Italy Explained: Italian Trains and Italy Explained: Gelato – on the Amazon store.

 Even if you don’t have a Kindle (or don’t know if your favorite gift recipient does), Amazon ebooks can be accessed via the Kindle app on all smartphones and tablets, can be read online, or even printed out.

 It’s like bringing me with you to Italy, only you don’t have to buy me a plane ticket!

 Snow globes in Vatican City || creative commons photo by Cory Doctorow